 Use this simple list to remind yourself of each important element of your press release.

-First, when writing your press release think about the news substance of your press releases.
+First, when writing your press releases think about the news substance of your content.

 If your press release is not newsworthy, then you are not ready to stand out from the crowd and blast your news out to the media.

-In order to gain credibility and provide value to your target audience, you need to share an interesting and relevant information with them.
+To gain credibility and provide value to your target audience, you need to share an interesting and relevant information with them.
+It needs to be newsworthy.

 If you haven’t found it yet, then don’t waste your time writing any text at all.
 Start searching… keep on digging.